 Review, Report and Interview Guidelines

 Alphaville accepts relevant book reviews (of books published or reprinted within the last three years, from the time of first contact), conference reports (of events that took place within the last six months), film festival reports (of festivals that took place within the last six months), and interviews (that took place within the last six months) for consideration.
 While this may from time to time be advertised via a Call for Papers, the reviews/reports section of Alphaville operates on an open call system.
-See also the Reviews section of this website for a list of books currently available for review.

 All reviews and reports should be a minimum of 1,500 words and a maximum of 2,500 words.
 Interviews can be submitted in print, video and audio form; there is no word count limit for interviews sent in print form; video and audio interviews should be submitted as .mov files and mp3 files, respectively.
 Each review/report/interview should engage with its subject in an erudite manner and from an informed perspective.